TYPO3-Solr/ext-solr/Documentation/Configuration/Reference/TxSolrIndex.rst

 :Since: 1.2 2.0
 :Options: timestampToIsoDate, uppercase, pathToHierarchy (2.5-dkd), pageUidToHierarchy (2.5-dkd)

 Assigns processing instructions to Solr fields during indexing (Syntax: Solr index field = processing instruction name).
-Currently it is not possible to extend / add own processing instructions.
 Before documents are sent to the Solr server they are processed by the field processor service.
 Currently you can make a filed's value all uppercase, convert a UNIX timestamp to an ISO date, or transform a path into a hierarchy for hierarchical facets (2.0 only).
 Currently you can use only one processing instruction at a time.

 Example: